cbalesohay/DDServer/README.md

 - Inside `metric.ts` and `weatherStats.ts` classes you can alter the data points and metrics you want to track
 - Inside `createMetricData.ts` you can initialize your metric class instances with specific data

+## Layout of Backend

+### Endpoints
+/send-fast
+ - This endpoint is a get request that will return JSON with the most current and up-to-date information for all pest, crop, and weather.
+Stuctured as /data/metrics/.. /data/weather/..

+/new-date
+ - This endpoint is a post requests that accepts a body with the parameters {name, startDate (optional), endDate (optional)}.
+The startDate and endDate are optional but at least one must be present to change a date, but could also accept both at the same time.

+/add-metric
+ - This endpoint is a post request that accepts a body with the parameters {name, type, start_date, end_date, total_degree_days, active_year, temp_base, temp_max}

+/remove-metric

+/re-calc-data

+### Managing Class

+### Core classes

+### Database connection